 Janet has several years’ experience as a School Improvement Adviser (SIP) working with a range of schools across North Yorkshire Local Authority.
 More recently she was appointed as a National Leader of Education (NLE) by the National College and has supported colleague Headteachers and members of SLT in a number of schools.

-Under Richard's leadership Harrogate Grammar School, one of the UK's top performing comprehensives schools, became the first Academy in North Yorkshire in March 2011.
-In 2012 it became one of the country's first Teaching Schools and in 2015 joined with 2 local primary schools to form the RKLT, a Multi Academy Trust.
+Under Richard’s leadership Harrogate Grammar School, one of the UK’s top performing comprehensive schools, became the first Academy in North Yorkshire in March 2011.
+In 2012 it became one of the country’s first Teaching Schools and in 2015 joined with 2 local primary schools to form the RKLT, a Multi Academy Trust.
+Richard was appointed CEO of the RKLT in 2015 on a part time basis.
+With the expansion of the Trust in 2018 Neil Renton was appointed as Headteacher of HGS to allow Richard to work full time as leader of the Trust.
+As Executive Headteacher he continues to take the lead role in the work of the Teaching School.

 Richard joined Harrogate Grammar School as Headteacher in 2007 following several years as a senior teacher, deputy head and head in inner city schools in Bradford and Leeds.
 A geography graduate from Sheffield Hallam University, Richard has a PGCE from Leicester University.

-He serves as a National Leader of Education supporting schools in challenging circumstances.
+He serves as a National Leader of Education support schools in challenging circumstances.
 Richard is Director of the Red Kite Alliance, a Teaching School Alliance that is made up of almost 50 schools, both primary and secondary.
-Richard also has a national role as Vice President of ASCL and will serve the Association as President in 2018/19
+Richard also served as President of ASCL and continues to be involved in education at a national level.

 Cheryl Smith has taught across every primary age range and has been a headteacher since 1998.
 Her first headship was at a four class village school and more recently, she has led Western Primary School, a large primary school close to Harrogate town centre.